nurdwerks/storymaker/Characters/Character Profile_ Lord Cromwell.md

 ## VIII.
 Key Quotes & Internal Monologues

-- _(Whispered)_: _"The Realm does not need a hero, Miss Vance.
+- _(Whispered)_: _"The Realm does not need a hero, Miss Ward.
 Heroes break things.
 The Realm needs a signature."_ (Book 3)

 - _"Duke Grey thinks he owns the city because he bought the bricks.
 I own the city because I numbered the bricks."_ (Book 3)

 - _"Chaos is just paperwork I haven't filed yet."_

-- _(Internal Monologue during the Red Wedding)_: _"Messy.
+- _(Internal Monologue during the Obsidian Banquet)_: _"Messy.
 Very messy.
 The carpet will have to be replaced.
 I’ll need to allocate funds from the Education budget."_

 - _"I am the anchor!
 You cannot sail without me!"_ (To Ria, as she leaves him in the dark).